conscious-ly/app/README.md

 ## Technical

-Conscious.ly is a standard Android Application built with [Java 11]() and packaged with [Gradle]()
+Conscious.ly is a standard Android Application built with [Java 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) and packaged with [Gradle](https://gradle.org/)

 ## Running the App

-You can run the app on your phone by simply installing the APK or by using an emulator (i.e [Genymotion]()).
-Note that running it on your phone may not work as well - it has only been thoroughly tested on the emulator
+You can run the app on your phone by simply installing the APK or by using an emulator (i.e [Genymotion](https://www.genymotion.com/)).
+Note that running it on your phone may not be as smooth - it has only been tested on the emulator

 ---